ManikanthMartha/repopulse/README.md

 # RepoPulse

-RepoPulse is a Telegram bot backed by a GitHub App.
-It keeps developers up to date with filtered repository activity by piping GitHub Issue / Pull Request events into Telegram chats.
+RepoPulse is a Telegram bot that keeps developers up to date with filtered repository activity by piping GitHub Issue / Pull Request events into Telegram chats using polling.

 ## Features

 - Telegram bot built with `node-telegram-bot-api`
-- GitHub App powered by `@octokit/app` + webhook delivery handling
+- Polls GitHub REST API for public repo issues/PRs
-- Express server that exposes a webhook endpoint for GitHub and incoming bot webhooks
+- Telegram bot built with `node-telegram-bot-api`
-- PostgreSQL persistence for users, repository subscriptions, label filters, and processed webhook IDs
+- PostgreSQL persistence for users, repository subscriptions, label filters, and last-seen timestamps
 - Label-based include/exclude filtering to limit noise
 - Render deployment configuration for a single Node service and managed Postgres instance